This guide is constantly updated.

 manuals for formatting purposes, you must submit a sample article from the refereed

 All document fonts must be embedded.
-Embedding fonts simple means that your font information used to create
+Embedding fonts simply means that your font information used to create your document

-your document will always look the exact same way it does when stored in a PDF file.
+will always look the exact same way it does when stored in a PDF file.
+If your fonts

-If your fonts are not embedded, Adobe Acrobat will substitute fonts available on a
+are not embedded, Adobe Acrobat will substitute fonts available on a reader's computer.

-reader's computer.
-Any type of font substitution can result in significant differences
+Any type of font substitution can result in significant differences between the original

-between your output and what the reader observes.
-Fonts can be embedded when you convert
+document and what the reader sees.
+Fonts can be embedded when you convert from Word

 - Choose Save from the left sidebar.